crschnick/pdx_unlimiter/docs/GUIDE.md

 - By clicking the import button in the menu bar, which will open a separate import dialog
 - Dragging and dropping the savegame files into the Pdx-Unlimiter.
 This also works for folders that contain savegames
-- Pressing `CTRL+SHIFT+I` while a supported game is open will import the latest savegame.
-  This also works if the game is in fullscreen mode
-  If the key combination is pressed, a confirmation sound will play
 - Double clicking any savegame file if its extension is associated with the Pdx-Unlimiter.
   This includes `.eu4` `.hoi4`, `.ck3` and `.sav` files.